MikkelSchubert/adapterremoval/docs/input_and_output.rst

  Table of adapters
 *******************

-The table used with ``--adapter-list`` is expected to be a plain-text table containing one or two whitespace separated columns, with each line containing the same number of columns:
+The table used with ``--adapter-table`` is expected to be a plain-text table containing one or two whitespace separated columns, with each line containing the same number of columns:

 .. code::